 - Unsalted butter: unless otherwise stated, I always use unsalted butter in baking recipes.

-- Sweetened condensed milk: you use this in the main recipe and in the glaze which helps to make these sweet rolls more shiny.
+- Sweetened condensed milk: you use this in the main recipe and the glaze, which helps make these sweet rolls shinier.

 Essential equipment

-- Stand mixer: make your job way much easier especially with this rich dough.
+- Stand mixer makes your job much easier, especially with this rich dough.

 - Pastry cutter: to cut your dough into small pieces easier and faster.